labteral/easyweb3/README.md

 # easyweb3
 > Warning!
-Alpha version, do not use in production networks
+Under development, do not use in production networks